MHMALEK/pdf-editor/README.md

 We believe in the power of [Rollup](https://rollupjs.org/), which bundles our JavaScript code and morphs TypeScript into JavaScript.

-To join the fun of building this project, run:

-## Getting Started

 ### Prerequisites

 - [Node.js](https://nodejs.org/)
 - [npm](https://www.npmjs.com/)

+To join the fun of building this project, run:

 ### Installation